8 Women: Critical response

 8 Women received generally positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported that 79% of critics gave the film a positive rating, based on 124 reviews, with an average score of 7/10.
 Its consensus states "Featuring some of the best French actresses working today, 8 Women is frothy, delirious, over-the-top fun."
-On Metacritic, the film holds a 64/100 rating, based on 30 reviews, indicating "generally favorable reviews".
+On Metacritic, the film holds a 64/100 rating, based on 30 reviews, indicating "generally favorable" reviews.

 Jonathan Curiel of the San Francisco Chronicle remarked that 8 Women was "a movie that is so original, so funny, so alive with drama, intrigue, mystery and colors that you want to see it again and again", citing it the "new masterpiece" in Ozon's filmography.
 Roger Ebert, writing for the Chicago Sun-Times, gave 8 Women three out of four stars.
 He noted that the film "is in no sense serious about murder, its plot, or anything else.
 It's an elaborate excuse to have fun with its cast," adding: "Watching 8 Women, you have a silly grin half of the time."
 He concluded that "Movies like 8 Women are essentially made for movie-lovers.
 You have to have seen overdecorated studio musicals, and you have to know who Darrieux and Deneuve and Beart and Huppert and Ardant are, to get the full flavor."
-Lisa Schwarzbaum from Entertainment Weekly felt that "what does matter is that a phalanx of France's most famous actresses play a gay peekaboo with their own images in the guise of replicating a '50s technicolored production.
+Lisa Schwarzbaum from Entertainment Weekly felt that "what does matter is that a phalanx of France's most famous actresses play a gay peekaboo with their own images in the guise of replicating a '50s technicoloured production.
 The result is weightless entertainment that's both camp and true, a warped adoration of star-quality actresses as amazing creatures who can project the lives of fictional characters as well as the essence of their own fabulous selves.
 Hollywood, start your remake."